RyanParsley/rpdc/src/content/tangent/cnc.md

 In an effort to better understand how CNC Routers work, I decided to build one from scratch.
 Having little confidence that I could pull it off, I came up with a plan to break this ambitious project up into a series of smaller wins.

-{% include gallery caption="Evolution of a DIY CNC from scratch." %}

 The first step was to build a CNC mostly out of reclaimed electronics.
 I learned that the motors in many cd rom drives are stepper motors, so I took apart some old computers I had access to.
 For this build, I only needed to purchase 3 stepper motor drivers and an Arduino.
 For less than $50 I proved that I am able to build such a device.

 With this success, I had the confidence to buy some NEMA 17 motors (at about $15 a piece) and scale the build up.
 This build worked mostly fine, but the motors would occasionally stick.
 I got the feeling my naive design was to blame.
 About that time, I had purchased a 3D Printer and decided to put it to work for me.